Mike Bell (third baseman): Baseball career

 Bell attended Moeller High School in Cincinnati, Ohio.
 The Texas Rangers selected Bell in the first round of the 1993 Major League Baseball draft.
 He played in Minor League Baseball from 1993 to 2005.
 In 2000, he played in Major League Baseball for the Cincinnati Reds.
 With the Reds, Bell batted .222 with two home runs and four runs batted in in 19 games.

 In 2007, Bell was named the manager of the Yakima Bears, a minor league affiliate of the Arizona Diamondbacks.
 He managed the Visalia Rawhide in 2008 and 2009.
 Bell then served as the director of player development for the Diamondbacks from 2011 through 2016 and as vice president of player development from 2017 through 2019.

 On December 17, 2019, the Minnesota Twins named Bell to their coaching staff for the 2020 season, replacing Derek Shelton, who left to manage the Pittsburgh Pirates.

 Personal life

 Bell and his wife, Kelly, had three children.
+One of his children, Luke, is currently a pitcher in the Chicago White Sox organization.
 His father, Buddy Bell, grandfather, Gus Bell, and brother, David Bell, all played in the major leagues.

 Bell fell ill in July 2020, and an examination in January 2021 discovered tumors on his kidneys.
 He underwent a procedure on January 28, and went on indefinite leave from the Twins, working remotely from his Phoenix, Arizona home.
 Bell died on March 26, 2021, less than two months after his diagnosis.